Frequently Asked Questions

 Q. How can I become an endorsed provider of ORLA?

-A. Associate members interested in the potential for an endorsed business relationship with ORLA must meet a set of criteria.
+A. Allied members interested in the potential for an endorsed business relationship with ORLA must meet a set of criteria.
 While not the sole determinants for such consideration of endorsed service, the criteria provide guidance as to what meets “suitability” for consideration, including five key factors for endorsement consideration.
 To discuss possible endorsement by ORLA, contact Director of Development, Marla McColly, at MMcColly@oregonrla.org.